BioBoost/csharp_practical/05_processing_data/ex_rectangle_properties/README.md

 # Rectangle Properties

 This application was build to determine the `area` and `circumference` of a rectangle.
-However the previous student programming this app forgot the formules for both.
+However the previous student programming this app forgot the formulas for both.

 Both calculations need to be implemented in the methods `CalculateArea` and `CalculateCircumference` in the file `RectangleProperties\Rectangle.cs`.